justanothergithubber/mdmpy/docs/examples.rst

 Solving for the MLE
 ^^^^^^^^^^^^^^^^^^^

-We can initialise the model using the :meth:`model_init` method.
+We can initialise the model using the :meth:`MDM.model_init` method.

 .. code-block:: python